nterreri/thesis/report/appendix.md

 an instance of the *Word2VecSynonymExtractor* class (defined in *synonym/synonym_word2vecextractor.py*).

-Instantiating this object requires will take up around 6-8 GBs of main memory, due to the size of the pretrained data model it uses.
+Instantiating this object requires will take up around 6-8 GBs of main memory, due to the size of the pre-trained data model it uses.
 After it has been loaded, it is possible to obtain synonyms from it given a word.
-Doing this may cause a lot of pages to be swapped in and out of virtual memory as the model retrieves similar words based on cosin distances.
+Doing this may cause a lot of pages to be swapped in and out of virtual memory as the model retrieves similar words based on cosine distances.
 Sample usage of this module (adapted from */tests/tests_integration/test_synonym/test_synonymmodelfactory.py*):

 ~~~ python
 synonymsFor = dict()
 for word in WORDS_TO_GET_SYNONYMS_FOR:
       synonymsExtracted = extractor.extractSynonyms(word)
       synonymsFor[word] = synonymsExtracted
 ~~~

-This will return a list of words which the model believes are synonyms of the argument to the *extractSynonyms()* method.
-As described in Appendix C, this particular implementation was underperforming, but provides the blueprint for future better performing implementations (see Chapter 2 for a discussion of alternatives).
+This will return a list of words which the model believes are synonyms of the argument to the *extractSynonyms()* method (see Appendix C for an evaluation of performance of the current implementation).

 ## Full Concerns Checlist